top of page

 Diagnosing Cold Sweats

-To diagnose cold sweats, doctors usually follow several steps to find out what is causing them:
+Doctors use several steps to find out what is causing cold sweats:

 1. Medical History